 Sina Weibo has steadily grown into one of Chinas most prominent social media platforms.
-Sina Weibo is currently worth over $30 billion USD.
+Sina Weibo is currently worth over £23 billion.
 Members can share short blogs and use a wide range of features comparable to Facebook or Tumblr.

 “Line” is Japan’s largest social network – designed to provide a free messaging solution to their international users.
 Although created to be an instant messenger solution, Line has grown into a massive Japanese social media platform.